0 item $0.00

 Student research project

-Supervisor(s): Associate Professor David Greening
+Supervisor(s): Professor David Greening

 The Molecular Proteomics laboratory is focused on understanding the molecular function of extracellular vesicles (EVs) and how their intercellular signalling is important in normal physiology and pathologies; including cardiometabolic disease with the goal of identifying new deliverable therapeutic targets.
 We apply quantitative proteomics and various functional and molecular approaches to understand the composition, signalling, and function of EVs.
 The advanced approaches developed in our lab have identified novel regulators of cell function and EV biology, design of candidate drug delivery vehicles, and functional delivery of proteins.
 Our team has utilised this knowledge for commercial and translational potential.